 Retrovirology annually awards young scientists conference fellowships and travel bursaries as they present their research at conferences.
-As the COVID-19 pandemic has largely disrupted the conference schedule in 2020 worldwide, and possibly beyond, Retrovirology Editors and BMC would like to continue to award outstanding young scientists.
+As the COVID-19 pandemic has largely disrupted the conference schedule in 2020 and 2021 worldwide, and possibly beyond, Retrovirology Editors and BMC would like to continue to award outstanding young scientists.

-The Retrovirology Young Scientist Award is being created to award young researchers who have published a research article in Retrovirology in the previous 2 years that made a significant contribution to the field.
+The Best Retrovirology Paper by a Young Scientist Award is being created to award young researchers who have published a research article in Retrovirology in the previous 2 years that made a significant contribution to the field.

 Nominations should be submitted via email by clicking here.
 The nomination call is open between 15 October and 30 November 2022.
 Late nominations will not be accepted.
 Nominations can be made by anyone, including article co-authors, and self-nominations are also permitted.
 All nominations will be treated as confidential.
 The chair can choose to carry over nominations from past years.

 Nominations of individuals from under-represented groups are encouraged.

 Nominations should include:

 - Details of the article published in Retrovirology, including a statement clearly explaining the key scientific contributions to the field that have been made by the nominee in the published article.
 The contribution may be related to fundamental mechanisms of retrovirus replication, host-pathogen interactions, immune responses to retroviruses, development of animal models and clinical science related to retroviruses.
 A single key scientific contribution is sufficient.